 To prevent arcing or damage to the alternator, always disconnect battery cables before doing any work on the engine's electrical system.
-To remove the battery cables:

 - 1. Turn off all items drawing power from the battery. - 2.
 Turn the battery switch to the OFF position (Battery switch is optional equipment on some models). - 3.
 Remove the negative cable first, then the positive cable.
 To replace the cables, first replace the positive cable, then the negative.